-- How much revenue and profit is your sales team forgoing because your recruitment process has allowed poor performers to get through? - What success could be achieved by increasing the number of top performers and decreasing the number of poor performers? - Is there is a better way to attract, recruit and retain top performers?
+- How much revenue, profit and productivity is your team forgoing because your recruitment process has allowed poor performers to get through? - What success could be achieved by increasing the number of top performers and decreasing the number of poor performers? - Is there is a better way to attract, recruit and retain top performers?

-The good news is that there is a better way, but sales managers and HR professionals, will have to first accept that their current processes are not working, and then have the courage to change the way they attract, select, train and coach their most important asset ... their people.
+The good news is that there is a better way, but managers and HR professionals will have to first accept that their current processes are not working, and then have the courage to change the way they attract, select, train and coach their most important asset ... their people.